 Fishery managers are increasingly concerned about the environmental impacts caused by recreational anglers and attempt to avert negative outcomes through regulation.
-There is an increasing need to monitor anglers' activity given the wide evidence of environmental impact caused by recreational fishing.
+There is therefore an increasing need to monitor anglers' activity given the wide evidence of environmental impact cause by recreational fishing.
 Currently, the tools available for managing recreational fisheries tend to place restrictions on individual anglers, such as daily catch limits and bag size limits.
-However, the effectiveness of these methods to restrict recreational catch have been questioned, as they may not effectively limit the total harvest (Chan, Beaudreau, & Loring, 2018; Cox, Beard, & Walters, 2002).
+However, the effectiveness of these methods to restrict recreational catch have been questioned as they may not effectively limit the total harvest (Chan et al., 2018; Cox et al., 2002).
 Also, ecosystem impacts are caused by both the number of anglers and their catch; policies usually aim to reduce one or the other.
 Limiting the number of anglers might have negative economic consequences so reducing fish harvest is often preferred.
-In this contribution we propose a method to identify a ranking of fishing methods for salmon based on catch effectiveness, controlling for river specific characteristics such as habitat conditions and stocks.
-We argue that the analysis of logbook data to estimate the catch probabilities by fishing methods provides valuable information to fishery management, data on CPUE would be preferable.
-Along with other available biological data, the method and analysis presented here should facilitate fishery managers make better informed decisions on stock management.
+In this contribution we proposed a method to identify a ranking of fishing methods for salmon based on catch effectiveness, controlling for river specific characteristics such as habitat conditions and stocks.
+We argue that the analysis of logbook data to estimate the impact of fishing methods on catch rates provides valuable information to fishery management.
+This information should facilitate the better protection of fish stocks by allowing managers to consider fishing method restrictions as a means of limiting catch rates in threatened fisheries.

-This contribution discussed the logbook scheme operating in Ireland and proposed a methodology to analyse the data in a simple and at the same time informative manner.
-A major advantage of the approach suggested is that collecting data from logbooks is efficient and relatively cheap, both in terms of money and time.
+This contribution discussed the mandatory logbook scheme operating in Ireland and proposed a methodology to analyse the data in a simple and at the same time informative manner.
+A major advantage of the approach suggested is that collecting data from logbooks is efficient and cheap, both in terms of money and time.
 Self-compiled logbooks allow surveying the full population of anglers without the need of interviewers or costly surveys.
-The statistical analyses proposed here are quite simple to replicate and models are flexible enough to allow different specifications based on the objective of the study.
-As already highlighted, possible improvements of the models could be collecting additional angler-related variables such as experience, number of annual fishing occasions and socio-demographics to assess their causal effects on catch.
+The statistical analyses that we proposed are quite simple to replicate and models are flexible enough to allow different specifications based on the objective of the study.
+As already highlighted possible improvement of the models could be collecting additional variables and identify other causal effects of anglers' characteristics on catch.
 In addition, this procedure is flexible and may be applied to many endangered fish species and also to different recreational activities involving pressure on natural stocks, e.g. hunting.